danielrzhang/battleship-ai-simulator/README.md

  - Once download is complete, extract the files from the ZIP file.

 # Dependencies
+To run this simulation, ensure that you have the following dependencies:

  - [Python 3](https://www.python.org/downloads/) (3.6+)
  - [PyGame](https://www.pygame.org/wiki/GettingStarted)